LivelyKernel/LivelyKernel/README.md

 By default, a POST request to <http://localhost:9001/test-report> will inform the server about results and close the browser session (if the browser was started from inside the server).

 To try it out manually visit: <http://localhost:9001/testing/run_tests.xhtml?testRunId=1&loadScript=run_tests.js&stayOpen=true>

+## LivelyKernel on Travis-CI

+We use [Travis-CI](http://www.travis-ci.org) to run tests continuously on every commit into the Master branch.
+Visit [travis-ci.org/#!/rksm/LivelyKernel](http://travis-ci.org/#!/rksm/LivelyKernel) for the current status of LivelyKernel builds on Travis.

 ## Working with github and the git repository